Thosam1/PhysioNet-ICU-Mortality-Prediction/README.md

 ├── data_parsing/           # Scripts for parsing raw data
 ├── data_preprocessing/     # Scripts for cleaning and preprocessing data
-├── models/                 # Machine learning and deep learning models ├── utils/                  # Utility functions
+├── models/                 # Machine learning and deep learning models ├── notebooks/              # Jupyter notebooks for all experiments and analysis ├── utils/                  # Utility functions
 ├── visualization/          # Scripts for generating plots and visualizations ├── requirements.txt        # Python dependencies